 But these days it’s on a whole new level.
 It’s like another world with more connectivity.

-Its a kind of platform where you can contact with only two lines.
+Its a kind of platform where you can contact with two or more persons.

 In other words, social networks are websites that helps you link to people globally.